 UV Resistance – Concrete stains can be used on both indoor and outdoor surfaces.
 Only a few brands of concrete dyes can be used outdoors.
 Most are sensitive to UV rays.

 New & Old Concrete Use – Concrete stains can be used on both old and newly poured concrete.
 The only difference is that new concrete must cure for 28 days before the stain can be applied.
 Integral color and dry-shake color hardener can only be used on new concrete surfaces.

-Versatility – Concrete stains can be used as an add-on for concrete overlays or coatings.
+Versatility – Concrete stains can be used as an add-on for decorative concrete overlays or coatings.
 Integral color can only be used on a new concrete slab.

 Stained Concrete Cost

 Staining concrete is more economical compared to other flooring materials like tile and wood.
 It maximizes the use of concrete without compromising its aesthetic appeal.
 The cost of staining concrete may vary based on the size of the concrete space being stained, the number of colors a client wishes to use, the type of stain being used, as well as any customization a client may request for.
 Here is a brief breakdown of concrete staining costs:

 Basic Stain – This includes zero to minimal floor preparation, one stain color, and a coat of concrete sealer.

 Intermediate Stain – This includes minimal surface preparation, one stain color, and a final coat of concrete sealer.